valdeza/personal-privacy-security-firefox-user.js/about:config.md

 ### Force TLS 1.2

 This disables TLS 1.0 and TLS 1.1 completely, which increases security as these older protocols may be used as attack vectors.
-Be warned that not this may break some websites.

 ```
 security.tls.version.min=3